Principles of the Theory of Probability

 Principles of the Theory of Probability is a 1939 book about probability by the philosopher Ernest Nagel.
 It is considered a classic discussion of its subject.

 Reception

 The philosopher Isaac Levi described Principles of the Theory of Probability as a well-known classic.
+Rudolf Carnap cites Nagel's classification of theories of probability in his paper 'The Two Concepts of Probability' (1945).